-We field a lot of questions regarding NIST 800-171 compliance and the DoD's pending Cybersecurity Maturity Model Certification (CMMC) audit program.
-The information on this page relates to the common questions of what CMMC is and how it relates to NIST 800-171 and what ComplianceForge products address both NIST 800-171 and CMMC requirements.
+We field a lot of questions regarding NIST 800-171 compliance and the DoD's Cybersecurity Maturity Model Certification (CMMC) audit program.
+The information on this page relates to the common questions of what CMMC is, how CMMC relates to NIST 800-171 and what ComplianceForge products address both NIST 800-171 and CMMC requirements.
 If you have any questions on this, feel free to contact us for more information.

 NIST 800-171 rev 2 & CMMC v1.02 Overview